Skip to main content

 • Round-robin check-in: How are you as a human?

-If you're worried about participating due to accessing materials, let us know – we are working to find ways to ensure everyone can participate!
+If you're worried about participating due to accessing online materials, let us know – we are working to find ways to ensure everyone can participate.
+Also note that many of these titles are available at your local library!

 March 7, 2026 — White Supremacy Culture by Tema Okun

-Her website is a fascinating resource, intertwined with lyrical and visual art, outlining white supremacy and gives lots of information regarding current implications of this culture and useful facts for readers.
+Originally published at the website collaborative Dismantling Racism Works (dRworks), Okun's own website is a fascinating resource – intertwined with lyrical and visual art outlining white supremacy, information regarding current implications of this culture, and useful facts.

-A documentary that examines how racist housing policies, especially ones rooted in segregation, shaped the Minneapolis–Saint Paul area and helped create deep racial disparities that persist today.
-The film tells the history of these discriminatory practices and highlights how African American families and community leaders resisted and worked for change.
+This Upper Midwest Emmy Award-winning documentary examines how racist housing policies, especially ones rooted in segregation, shaped the metro area to create deep disparities that persist today.
+It outlines the history of these discriminatory practices, and highlights how African American families and community leaders resisted and worked for change.
+The link brings you right to the 57-minute video (season 1, episode 20).

-May 2, 2026 — Sparked: George Floyd, Racism, and Progressive Illusion by MNHS Press
+May 2, 2026 — Sparked: George Floyd, Racism, and the Progressive Illusion from MNHS Press

-A collection which examines the murder of George Floyd and the uprisings that followed, challenging Minnesota’s image as a progressive state.
-Through essays and reflections, the book exposes how deep-rooted racial inequalities persist despite claims of progress.
+Edited by Walter R. Jacobs, Wendy Thompson Taiwo, and Amy August, a collection examining the murder of George Floyd and the uprisings that followed, challenging Minnesota’s progressive image.
+The essays and reflections expose how inequalities persist despite claims of progress.

-Some of the amazing titles we've already discussed – all well worth checking into if you missed them.
-The underlined text link will take you to another page outside of our website with more information about the item, author, etc.
+Some of the amazing works we've already discussed – all materials well worth checking into if you missed the conversations.

 • Together We Give People a Leg Up